mspnp/go-batcher/README.md

 - Target: As Operations are enqueued or marked done in Batcher it updates a Target number which is the total cost Batcher thinks is necessary to process any outstanding Operations.
 In other words, as Operations are enqueued, the Target grows by the cost of that Operation.
 When a batch is marked done, the Target is reduced by the cost of all Operations in that batch.

+- Capacity: The capacity that the rate limiter has been able to procure is available via the Capacity() method or the capacity event.

+- MaxCapacity: When using a rate limiter the MaxCapacity is the maximum capacity that could even be provided.
+For AzureSharedResource, this is the total of shared capacity and reserved capacity.
+For ProvisionedResource, this is the capacity that was provided when New() was called.

 TODO show a diagram

 ## Features